There is something amazing and magical that happens when women divorce. They get beautiful. And they get horny.

-And when that heavy, nasty weight of your ex leaves and you realize that you will survive and that life does go on, all of a sudden the sun starts to shine a little brighter.
+When you finally sell off his engagement ring, that heavy, nasty weight of your ex leaves and you realize that you will survive and that life does go on, all of a sudden the sun starts to shine a little brighter.
 You start to notice the different shades of green of the leaves in that tree that has been outside your house for years and years.
 Your children seem unbelievably wonderful, and your own reflection in the mirror starts to not look so horrible.
 It is as if those cracks of light inside of you are now on the outside.
 And everything about you — on the inside and the outside — everything is better.

 And the men.
 The men!
 All of a sudden, you start to notice that there are men in the world.
 Not just people with hair on their arms who smell different that we do.
 They are men who have bodies and hands and deep voices that offer compliments and eyes — eyes.
 Eyes that look at you and make you realize that those men are thinking things.
 Things about you.
 And that makes you think those things about yourself, too.
 And about those men.
 And those men?
 They’re everywhere.